-->Skip to Main Content

-Here is our catalog of Human Books from our 2017 event, our 2019 catalog is on the next tab of this libguide!
+Here is our catalog of Human Books from our 2017 event:

 The Humanist: A Modern Renaissance Man.
 I am an eclectic collection of thoughts, passions, and interest.
 I draw wisdom from life, art and people.
 Come ask me my perspective – I’m always open to share!